matomo-org/developer-documentation/docs/2.0-b2/Piwik/Notification/Manager.md

 ### `cancel()` <a name="cancel"></a>

-Cancel a previously registered notification.
+Cancel a previously registered (or persistent) notification.

 #### Signature